Sunica Design logo

 The goddess divided the people into men and women.
 Then she sent them to live in different places to reproduce.
 Therefore, different human ethnicities came to exist.

-Traditional Chinese Dress
+Uyghur Traditional Dress in China

 Uyghur traditional dress